rundeck-plugins/rundeck-ec2-nodes-plugin/Readme.md

 * `useDefaultMapping`: if "true", base all mapping definitions off the default mapping provided.
 * `mappingParams`: A set of ";" separated mapping entries
 * `mappingFile`: Path to a java properties-formatted mapping definition file.

+If you leave `accessKey` and `secretKey` blank, the EC2 IAM profile will be used.

 ## Filter definition